Where are the Home Alone cast now? Macaulay Culkin, Daniel Stern, Joe Pesci!

 Let's not forget the parents...

-Kevin's dad Peter was played by John Heard, who is still working as an actor, most recently appearing in 2018's Imprisoned.
+Kevin's dad Peter was played by John Heard, who tragically passed away in 2017.
 As for Catherine O'Hara - she played Kate, Kevin's mum - she is now well known for reprising the role of Moira Rose on the TV series Schitt's Creek.

 Sadly, the actor who played Kevin's elderly neighbour Marley - Roberts Blossom - passed away back in 2011.